HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_pzn_content_resources.md

 18. On the **Package:** field, enter **pers_offers**.

-19. Tick the following checkboxes:
+19. Select the following checkboxes:
     1. Generate a Content Spot for this resource
     2. Include schema names in the generated Resource Runtime Manager